inoxlang/inox/docs/shell-basics.md

 ]
 ```

-- each part is described by a value or a list, allowed values are:
+- each part is described by a value or a list; allowed values include:
   - strings & values similar to strings (paths, urls, ...)
   - lazy expressions
 - lists describe the part followed by 2 colors
-  - the first color is used when the terminal's background is darkish
+  - the first color is used when the terminal's background is dark
   - the second color is used when the terminal's background is light
 - lazy expressions such as @(whoami()) are evaluated each time the prompt is printed
   - they must be calls